OrdinaryMagician/ibuki_m/README.md

 A beefy handcannon of the olden days, made quite popular thanks to it being featured in practically every action movie and shooter game.
 It has resisted the test of time, and even some **UAC** marines are known to carry them.
 The official full naming of the caliber, devised by **Blackmann Arms**, cannot be disclosed without prompting chuckles from **Saya**.

-It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that.
+It would seemingly kick like a mule, but **Ibuki** doesn't have much trouble with that.
 Has a propensity to turn squishy targets into meatloaf.

-You'd think this could be dual-wielded, but **Ibuki** doesn't see a need for that, one puppy is enough.
+You'd think this could be dual-wielded, but nope, one puppy is more than enough.

 #### .50 PE *[Shells, Ethereal Arrows]*